dapedley/DpConfig/DpConfig/DpConfig.md

 ### Introduction

 May be called at the head of a console application to create a configuration environment and (optionally) a Serilog logger.
-The configuration gives access to environment variables and to an appsettings.json file, which is assumed to be at the application's root.
+The configuration gives access to environment variables and to an appsettings.json file, if one exists at the application's root.

+Optionally, a further Json settings file may be specified, which will be included if it exists.

-If a logger is specified, the appsettings.json file must contain a valid `Serilog` section.
+If a logger is specified, the appsettings.json file, or the alternative settings file, must contain a valid `Serilog` section.

 The logger can be accessed by the global static instance `Log`.

 ### Constructor

-`public DpConfig (bool withLogging = true)`
+`public DpConfig (bool withLogging = true, settingsPath = null)`

+Both an appsettings.json file (if it exists) and a further specified json settings file (if specified and it exists) will be included.

 Logging is assumed by default.
 Set `withLogging` to false to set up configuration without logging.

 ### Property